abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 contemplation can give rise to a sense of dispassion, disenchantment, and can result in the ability to let go and release the clinging.

-Alternatively, we can notice the sense of holding on to anything and use that as a basis for letting go of the perception of permanence and solidity.
+Alternatively, we can notice the sense of holding on to *anything* and use that as a basis for letting go of the perception of permanence and solidity.
 We then see how much difficulty it causes when we’re involved with work or interaction with people, and there’s this sense of holding on.
 I find it useful to go directly to the mind-motion of holding onto something and watch how it reinforces the sense of solidity, permanence, and a false reality.
-When we cling or hold tightly to some notion or opinion, as a result everything becomes more concrete, more focused on the subject and object, more about “me”—more entangled and involved.
+When we cling or hold tightly to some notion or opinion, as a result, everything becomes more concrete, more focused on the subject and object, more about “me”—more entangled and involved.

 The views we cling to all tend to play with, feed on, and support each